 We collaborate on projects and with organizations all around the world, working in one of six key cause categories: Food, Freedom, Opportunity, Health, Water, or Disaster Relief.

-For example, you can easily see on our map all the projects currently underway in places like Haiti with Help One Now where I was able to see develop when I was there recently, or in Ethiopia with Compassion International’s Ethiopia Child Survival Program.
+For example, you can easily see on our map all the projects currently underway in places like Haiti with Help One Now or in Ethiopia with Compassion International’s Ethiopia Child Survival Program.

 We’re very passionate about wanting to drive deeper engagement between nonprofit organizations and the people who support them in a way that goes beyond just giving money to a project.
 We know this happens in real life, so we want to help replicate and encourage that environment online using the most powerful social media tools available.